| | | In

 How long will he search for the missing toy?
 Will the dog initiate play

 with his handler or others?
+The selection tests

 must be viewed as an opportunity to view the dogs potential and must be